ktgeek/supreSSHion/README.md

 supreSSHion
 ===========

-An OS X menubar agent that listens for screen lock and sleep events and then communicates with ssh-agent to unload keys from memory.
+A macOS menubar agent that listens for screen lock and sleep events and then communicates with ssh-agent to unload keys from memory.
 It can also temporarily disable this functionality as requested by the user.